zetxqx/llm-d-kv-cache-manager/docs/configuration.md

 1. **Hash Seed Alignment**: The `hashSeed` in `TokenProcessorConfig` should be aligned with vLLM's `PYTHONHASHSEED` environment variable to ensure consistent hashing across the system.

-2. **Memory Considerations**: The `size` parameter in `InMemoryIndexConfig` directly affects memory usage.
+2. **Memory Considerations**:
+   - The `size` parameter in `InMemoryIndexConfig` directly affects memory usage.
 Each key-value pair consumes memory proportional to the number of associated pods.
+   - The `size` parameter in `CostAwareMemoryIndexConfig` controls the maximum memory footprint and supports human-readable formats (e.g., "2GiB", "500MiB", "1GB").

 3. **Performance Tuning**:
    - Increase `workersCount` in tokenization config for higher tokenization throughput